graemeboulton/Portfolio/_posts/2025-12-11-project-overview.md

 published: true
 ---

+Here is a high-level summary of this project.
+I will post a deep-dive into the finer details, but for now it explains how it was pulled together.

 ---

 ## Reed Job Pipeline — Project Summary

-See below a high-level summary of this project.
-I will post a deep-dive into the finer details, but for now it explains how it was pulled together.

 This project is an end-to-end data pipeline built to ingest job-market data from the Reed.co.uk API, transform and enrich it, and surface insights through a dimensional PostgreSQL warehouse and Power BI.